learn-co-curriculum/environment-mac-os-catalina-optional-setup/README.md

 gem install pg
 ```

+Once everything is installed, you may also want to install [Postico][], which will
+provide a more user friendly interface for looking at PostgreSQL databases created
+locally.

 ### Protecting Your Eyes

 Programming involves a lot of staring at a computer screen for many hours at a